infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/NUTGAME.md

 #### updateWindowPos() -> None

-Updates the window position according to the `winPos` attributes.
+Updates the window position according to the `winPos` attribute.

 #### updateWindowProperties() -> None